Taunton: Nature reserves

 The several local nature reserves in and around Taunton are protected under Section 21 of the National Parks and Access to the Countryside Act 1949.
 South Taunton Streams is an urban wetland.
 The northern suburbs include the Children's Wood riverside reserve, a movement corridor for animals such as otters along the banks of the Tone.
-Birds include the kingfisher, dipper, grey wagtail, mute swan, grey heron and reed warbler and butterflies the small and large skipper, marbled white, small heath and small copper, along with dragonflies and damselflies.
+Birds include the kingfisher, dipper, grey wagtail, mute swan, grey heron, and reed warbler; butterflies include the small and large skipper, marbled white, small heath, and small copper - along with dragonflies and damselflies.

-Weirfield Riverside, a nature reserve along the River Tone, has alder and willow woodland, bramble, scrub and rough grassland.
-The wetter, flood-prone areas include hemlock water-dropwort, and yellow flag.
+Weirfield Riverside, a nature reserve along the River Tone, has alder and willow woodland, bramble, scrub, and rough grassland.
+The wetter, flood-prone areas feature hemlock water-dropwort and yellow flag.
 Silk Mills Park and Ride offer landscaping and ponds in three areas by the Tone.
-The woodland and grassland support aquatic and marginal vegetation, with various birds, bats, reptiles and invertebrates.
+The woodland and grassland support aquatic and marginal vegetation, with various birds, bats, reptiles, and invertebrates.
 Frieze Hill Community Orchard has turned from allotments to rough grassland and orchard.
 Among the apples grown are Kingston Black and Yarlington Mill.